 Your Attention Please

 With some time on my hands these days, I look back in deep pride at innumerable star students who fill my warm memory.
-The brightest — or at least, most dedicated — of these include university writing-award winners I sent off to grad school on full rides, attorneys I see quoted in the Denver Post, and other notables, such as a former Public Speaking student — she came in as a marketing major and left my care aiming to switch to sports broadcasting — whom I now see almost every night on TV.
-It makes a prof proud.
+The brightest — or at least, most dedicated — of these include university writing-award winners I sent off to grad school on full rides, some published authors, a few notable attorneys I see quoted in the Denver Post, and other shining stars, such as a former public speaking student I now see on TV almost every night.
+Romi came in, freshman year, as a marketing major, and, after our speech class, promptly switched to broadcasting . . . and now anchors the sports department of Denver’s CBS affiliate.
+It does make a prof proud.

-And I think about the writing system I developed, as a theorist of language who teaches communication (especially speech, rhetoric, and writing).
-My system, which I have named, “The Zizzi Method of Activated Writing,” presents fresh, understandable, and powerful resources to the writer-to-be (better, at least).
-This system transformed a great many college students from weak at writing (or hating it) to loving it and suddenly getting A’s on everything.
+And, considering ways to make the most of my retirement, I think about the writing system I developed, as a theorist of language who teaches communication (especially speech, rhetoric, and writing).
+My system, which I have now given the name, “The Zizzi Method of Activated Writing,” presents fresh, understandable, and powerful resources to the writer-to-be (better, at least).
+This system transformed a great many college students from weak at writing (or hating it) to loving their work and suddenly getting lots of As — right where Bs, Cs, and worse used to proliferate.

-I guess that explains the remarkably abundant and uber-positive reviews publicly available on the “professor review site” ratemyprofessors.com.
+I guess that explains the remarkably abundant and uber-positive reviews publicly available on the national “professor review site” called ratemyprofessors.com.
 You’d think they were fake.
+They’re not.

 Most profs hate that site.
-Of the few reviews they get, most are negative.
-I consider my glowing reviews there among my very highest career achievements.
-Maybe the highest.
+Of the few reviews they get there, most range from negative to downright nasty.
+I consider my glowing reviews on that public site among my very highest career achievements — maybe the highest.
 That’s just what I was trying for.
-I don’t mean to brag.
-I just want you to know whose hands you’re in, if you hang out here.
-If you want to check me out, go there and search for Michael Zizzi at the University of Colorado, department: communication.
+I don’t mean to brag; I just want you to know whose hands you’re in, if you hang out on this website/blog.
+If you do want to check me out, go to that site and search for Michael Zizzi at the University of Colorado, department: communication.

-For the record, across 32 years, I taught – for formal credit and a grade – almost 400 university courses (a Colorado record, possibly a national one!).
+Yes, now in my retirement, I can look back in amazement at the sheer volume of my teaching record.
 Regis University put me into about two-thirds of those classrooms, for which I give hearty and life-long thanks.
-That’s where I first taught writing (with a master’s in speech!) back in 1991.
+That’s where I first taught writing (with a master’s in speech communication!) back in 1990.
 And the fun began.

 No textbook for this class

-Anyway, as I explained many times on Day One of classes at CU-Boulder, “There’s no textbook in the bookstore for this class because what I am about to teach you isn’t available in any textbook — and won’t be, until I write it!
+Anyway, as I explained many times during our first class meeting, “Here’s why you found no textbook in the bookstore for this class: what I am about to teach you isn’t available in any textbook — and it won’t be, until I write it!
 You just saved about $150!”
 Somehow, they never complained, especially by the end of the term, after rocking the course beyond all their (or anyone’s) expectations — except mine.

 Anyway, almost five years post-retirement now, I’m rested up, can kick some butt in pickleball, have worked on rehabilitating my cars, house, and yard, and am generally luvin’ life, but . . . something in me wants to give it another go — as long as I don’t have to go anywhere, ha ha.

-So, though I lack any/all skill in the “web-side” (but I am learning!) of things, I have decided to develop this website/blog to help – yes, for free! — anyone who truly wants to improve in writing clearly, correctly, stylishly, and, most of all authentically.
+So, though I lack any/all skill in the “web-side” of things (but I am learning — with immense help from my son, Burke), I have decided to develop this website/blog to help – yes, for free! — anyone who loves to read and truly wants to improve in writing clearly, correctly, stylishly, and, most of all authentically.

-I am putting up this site (notice, no ads, either!) for language-loving readers: readers who want to become better writers (and communicators).
+I am putting up this site for language-loving readers: readers who want to become better writers (and communicators, generally).
+Have you read an actual book in the last year?
+If so, this site’s for you!

 Maybe you do read a lot